Last Updated: 2020-01-01

-New Butterworth to Ipoh ETS Timetable valid from 3rd June 2018 to 2019:
+New Butterworth to Ipoh ETS Timetable valid until the 29th of February 2020:

 Fares for the ETS trains vary depending on what type of service you use.